pontazaricardo/OpenGL_Animation_Example/README.md

 # OpenGL_Animation_Example

 This is a project that shows how to use OpenGL to make some dancing animations in c++.
+You can see the full animation [https://www.youtube.com/watch?v=KFd-cBKOI2c](here).

 ## Libraries and IDE